-Steven Mason: Alabama Murderer Killed Two Girlfriends Kelei Morris, Mesha Anglin
+Steven Mason: Former Alabama Nurse Allegedly Murdered Girlfriend Kelei Morris

 — Zora Asberry (@ZoraAsberryTV) March 27, 2017

-The Kelei Morris deadly shooting is a reminder of the Denita Smith case.
+The Kelei Morris shooting is a reminder of the Denita Smith case.
 Denita Smith was another woman with an impressive educational background.
 She was found dead at the bottom of the stairs outside of her apartment in 2007.
 Her killer turned out to be Shannon Crawley, the lover of the man Denita Smith was about to marry.
 Read about the Denita Smith case here.

 [Featured Image by Kelei Morris/Facebook]